Myanmar's military government enacts new political party law | Politics

 Myanmar's military-controlled government has enacted a new law on registration of political parties that will make it difficult for opposition groups to mount a serious challenge to army-backed candidates in a general election set to take place later this year.

-The new electoral law, published on Friday in the state-run Myanma Alinn newspaper, sets minimum funding and membership levels for parties participating in the polls.
-It also bans participation by parties or candidates deemed unlawful or linked to organisations declared by the military government to be terrorist groups.
+The new electoral law, published Friday in the state-run Myanma Alinn newspaper, sets minimum funding and membership levels for parties participating in the polls.
+It also bans participation by parties or candidates deemed unlawful or linked to organizations declared by the military government to be terrorist groups.

 The army seized power in February 2021 from the elected government of Aung San Suu Kyi, arresting her and top members of her governing National League for Democracy party, which had won a landslide victory for a second term in a November 2020 general election.